 The Effect of Personality and Beliefs on Recovery

-Kefah Alshebber, PT, MS, PhD is an Assistant Professor in the University of St. Augustine for Health Science’s Austin campus Flex Doctor of Physical Therapy program.
+Dr. Kefah Alshebber, PT, MS, PhD is an Assistant Professor with the University on the Austin, TX campus teaching in the Flex Doctor of Physical Therapy program.
 Dr. Alshebber completed her entry-level professional Bachelor of Science in physical therapy at King Saud University, Saudi Arabia in 2006 and her post-professional Master of Science in physical therapy with a concentration in neuromuscular rehabilitation science from the University of Pittsburgh in 2012.
-She then completed a post-professional doctorate in philosophy of rehabilitation science from the University of Pittsburgh in 2018.
+She completed her post-professional doctorate in philosophy of rehabilitation science from the University of Pittsburgh in 2018.

-Dr. Alshebber has spent the last six years at the University of Pittsburgh Medical Centre (Eye and Ear Institute) balance lab as a graduate research assistant.
+Dr. Alshebber has spent more than six years at the University of Pittsburgh Medical Centre (Eye and Ear Institute) balance lab as a graduate research assistant.
 She is also a teaching and lab assistant for the Falls and Balance Dysfunction: PT Management and Intervention course and has been a teaching assistant for the Motor Learning and Control course at the University of Pittsburgh.

 Dr. Alshebber teaches the Gross Anatomy I, Gross Anatomy II and Clinical Neuroscience courses.